 Resetting your Windows 10 Computer to default settings is supposed to be the last hope for this problem but it is surely effective and it’s able to fix most of the BSOD issues, including the one reported in this article.
 Here’s how to reset your computer in Windows 10 OS.

-- Press Windows key on the keyboard and click on settings
+- Press the Windows key on the keyboard and click on settings

-- At the next screen, click on Update & Security.
+- On the next screen, click on Update & Security.

 - Now go to the Recovery menu then click on Get Started button below Reset This PC Option.

 - Click on the “Keep my files” or “Remove everything,” option depending on your need. if you want to keep your data files on a PC, Then Choose to Keep My Files. this way, all of your settings will turn to their defaults, and all manually installed apps will be uninstalled.

 Decide “Just remove my files” or “Remove files and wipe the drive” if you wanted to “remove everything” in the prior step.
 Erasing the drive becomes a lot longer but will make sure that, if you are giving the computer away, you will have a hard time recovering your deleted files.
 If you are keeping the computer clean and don’t need files in drives, choose “Remove Everything”. you can also try system restore.